wtertinek/Linq2Acad/README.md

 Please refer to [this blog series](https://wtertinek.com/2016/07/06/linq-and-the-autocad-net-api-final-part) which details in a step-by-step fashion: (i) how this library works and (ii) the decision making process and logic behind the library's derivation.

 ## Contributing

-Please contribute to this project by
+Please:

-- opening an [issue](https://github.com/wtertinek/Linq2Acad/issues) if you found a bug or have a feature request
+- open an [issue](https://github.com/wtertinek/Linq2Acad/issues) if you've found a bug,
+- a [discussion](https://github.com/wtertinek/Linq2Acad/discussions/new) for a feature request, and then,
-- creating a pull request if you want to help extending the library
+- a pull request if you want to help extending the library.

 For those with graphic design abilities: it would be nice to have a Linq2Acad logo.